n-shor/Trivia/README.md

 - Bonus Feature 11: [The server detects client crashes and instead of crashing itself, prints a fitting message]

-- Bonus Feature 12: [The client detects server crashes and instead of crashing itself, pops a fitting message box and closes the app automatically (which was super hard to do)]
+~~- Bonus Feature 12: [The client detects server crashes and instead of crashing itself, pops a fitting message box and closes the app automatically (which was super hard to do)]~~ Apparently, this is impossible to do, not just hard.
+The code where I tried to do it is still included in the project if you'd like to look at it, since it doesn't change any functionality.